joostice/statement-of-objects/joostice-statement-of-objects.md

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-4. The aim of Joostice is to support individuals and organisations who undertake critical public interest journalism, by providing funds from profits made through its commercial enterprises.

 4. The aim of Joostice is to support individuals and organisations who undertake critical public interest journalism, providing funds from profits made through our commercial enterprise.